 Teaching

-In Spring 2024 I will be teaching APMA/EEPS 1930P: Mathematics and Climate.
+In Spring 2025 I am be teaching APMA/EEPS 1930P: Mathematics and Climate.

 Mathematical models play a critical role in projecting and understanding climate processes.
 This course will discuss techniques for application of theoretical models, computational experiments, and data analysis in climate science, including oceanic, atmospheric, and ecological phenomena.
 Intended for students in applied mathematics and other concentrations with quantitative skills who are interested in applying their knowledge to mathematical modeling and climate problems.
 No previous coursework in climate science is required.
 Physical science concepts and mathematical techniques will be introduced throughout the course.
 Students will develop collaborative or individual projects later in the semester.